 A handful of modern mural paintings focus on human achievements, often with an eye towards social justice issues.
 The rights of women and climate change are popular mural topics in Reykjavik right now.

 Reykjavik Wall Poetry Project

-The Wall Poetry in Reykjavik project was hardly the origins of street art in Iceland, however, it was an important turning point for the medium.
+The Wall Poetry in Reykjavik project was hardly the origins of street murals, however, it was an important turning point for the medium.
 Wall Poetry brought murals larger than anything seen before to the Icelandic capital.

-The Iceland Airways music festival, held every November in Reykjavik, is one of the world’s most popular music festivals.
+The Iceland Airwaves music festival, held every November in Reykjavik, is one of the world’s most popular music festivals.
 Dozens of bands fill the agenda of the multi-day festival, that draws tens of thousands of visitors from around the world.
-And many of them fly to Iceland on Icelandair, the founder and sponsorer of the festival.
+And many of them fly to Iceland on Icelandair, the founder and sponsor of the festival.

 The international artists were paired with a musician from the festival to create a work.
 The Wall Poetry effectively visually translates or amplifies the auditory experience of the artist.
 A musical playlist was created to allow visitors to experience both the mural and music together.